codeguy/php-the-right-way/_posts/03-03-01-Namespaces.md

 ## Namespaces {#namespaces_title}

 As mentioned above, the PHP community has a lot of developers creating lots of code.
-This means that one library's PHP code may use the same class name as another library.
+This means that one library's PHP code might use the same class name as another.
 When both libraries are used in the same namespace, they collide and cause trouble.

 _Namespaces_ solve this problem.
 As described in the PHP reference manual, namespaces may be compared to operating